RcDevRIL/cesi_covid_19_tracker/README.md

 * **James** - *Main Author* - [FerreiraJames]
 * **Quentin** - *Main Author* - [Reyden]

-Voir aussi la liste des [contributeurs] qui ont participé à ce projet.
+See also the list of [contributors] who participated in this project.

 ## License

-Ce projet est sous licence GNU GENERAL PUBLIC LICENSE - voir le fichier [LICENSE.md] pour plus de détails.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the file [LICENSE.md] for more details.

 [Flutter "get started"]: https://flutter.dev/get-started/